-Are you wondering what to do for Easter as we emerge from the pandemic?
+Are you wondering what to do for Easter this year?
 Here are our best ideas to make Easter a season of salvations and growth in your church… every year.

 Easter is the most important day on the church calendar.